tribalgroup/maytas-api-samples/README.md

 |maytasSampleClientId     | Client ID created via the Edge Admin application.
 Will start with ```api_```
 |maytasSampleClientSecret | Client Secret created via the Edge Admin application.

-3. To run the sample, in your terminal window, type:
+3. To run a sample, in your terminal window, type:
 ```
-npm run start
+node ./create-trainee-basic.js
 ```